TGSAI/mdio-cpp/USER_GUIDE.md

 - `mdio_INTERNAL_GCS_DRIVER_DEPS` is only required if using [Google Cloud Store](https://cloud.google.com/storage).
 It should come after `mdio_INTERNAL_DEPS`.
 - `mdio_INTERNAL_S3_DRIVER_DEPS` is only required if using [Amazon S3](https://aws.amazon.com/s3/).
 It should come after `mdio_INTERNAL_DEPS`.

 It is worth noting that both the GCS drivers and S3 drivers can be linked at the same time and order does not matter.
-It is also notable that the order of inclusion *should not* strictly matter for CMake projects, but maintaining this order will help in diagnosing any issues you may run into.
+It is also notable that the order of inclusion *should not* strictly matter for CMake projects, but maintaining this order will help in quickly troubleshooting any issues you may run into.

 ## How to compile
 1. In your root directory you should make a new directory called `build`.